JacobLMiller/stress-performance-study/public/stress-performance/assets/break.md

 This page is untimed.
 You may take a short break.
+Please don't spend too much time on each question.
+We expect each task to take around 15 seconds.